 Avoid contact between brake fluid and painted parts.
 Brake fluid attacks paint.
+Only use clean brake fluid from a sealed container.

 - Move the clutch fluid reservoir mounted on the handlebar to a horizontal position.

 - Remove screws 1.

 - Remove cover 2 with membrane 3.